Empowerment of Women and Girls

 Empowerment of women is key to raising child nutrition levels, improving distribution and production of food, enhancing the living conditions of rural, poor, and vulnerable populations.
 Women are the change makers.
 When women and girls earn money, they invest 90% in their families, compared to 30-40% for men.
 When women have direct control over income, they tend to spend it on the family, particularly on the “nutritional security” of more vulnerable family members.

-BUTURI PROJECT is seeking and appealing for like-minded professionals in the UK and around the world who are willing to volunteer to help Buturi Women set up this exciting and challenging co-operative.
+The Buturi Project is seeking and appealing for like-minded professionals in the UK and around the world who are willing to volunteer to help Buturi Women set up this exciting and challenging co-operative.